Registration for Summer 2025 courses will open on the first Monday of February.

 Parrott, W |

-N/A | Summer College Online | Click to read more about PSYC-1000-130 |
+N/A | Summer College 3 | Click to read more about PSYC-1000-130 |

 This introductory course surveys the field and acquaints the student with the major areas of Psychology, including perception, memory, cognition, neuroscience, learning, motivation, emotion, personality, social behavior, development, and psychopathology.
 PSYC-001.
 GENERAL PSYCHOLOGY IS A PREREQUISITE FOR ALL OTHER PSYCHOLOGY COURSES.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||